All Episodes

 Don't go away.

-Okay, uh, before we proceed here, I forgot the Walmart story, but I'm gonna get to it, but I have a quick question because you guys have more TV monitors in there than I do.
+But I have a quick question because you guys have more TV monitors in there than I do.

 I only have two, and I haven't bothered switching channels.

-Has anybody seen a mass looting or criminal activity going on out there?
+I don't care if it's Naples, Florida City, Miami, Fort Lauderdale, West Palm Beach, has anybody seen a mass looting or criminal activity going on out there?

 All right, Walmart.

-Now, this they just keep confounding people.
+Now, they just keep confounding people.

 As I say, I love Walmart news.

-And I hate it's employees.
+And then I hate its employees.

 Workers is a socialist word.

-It's a socialist communist word.
+Socialist Workers Party is a socialist communist word.

-It's employees, associates or something like that.
+It's employees, associates, or something like that.

-That the company hopes will greatly increase the number of its employees who can afford coverage, jumping into a new area, Walmart also offering health savings accounts.
+The company hopes will greatly increase the number of its employees who can afford coverage, jumping into a new area.

 No wonder they're hated.